OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + 'Use and Disclosure of CPNI' + '

-We use your CPNI to offer you additional services of the type you already purchase from AT&T. We also may use your CPNI to offer you products and services, packages, discounts and promotions from the AT&T companies, such as High Speed DSL Internet access, wireless service and U-verse TV services, which may be different from the types of services you already purchase.
+We use your CPNI to offer you additional services of the type you already purchase from AT&T. We also may use your CPNI to offer you products and services, packages, discounts and promotions from the AT&T companies, such as High Speed DSL Internet access, wireless service and TV services, which may be different from the types of services you already purchase.

 ' + '